Gerosullivan/Pangur/context/spec.md

 ## 2. Starting State

 - Board: 5x5 grid representing the building interior.
 All perimeter cells render as `shadow` terrain except the three open gates at `B5`, `C5`, `D5`.
 No mice begin on the perimeter; the only residents at start are the cats in hand.
 The board layout is fully data-driven via `src/data/boardLayout.json`, which defines each cell’s `terrain` plus optional `entry` metadata (`direction: north/south/east/west`, `incomingMice`).
 Entry cells no longer create per-edge staging bands; instead, their metadata informs the single shared queue described in §8.
 - Cat pieces: Three residents off-board at the bottom center, displayed side-by-side (same cat component as will be on board - see UI spec).
-Base stats use `catch/meow`: Pangur (aka Cruibne) `3/1`, Guardian `1/3`, Baircne `2/0` (the `2/2` cat no longer contributes meow at all).
+Base stats use `catch/meow`: Pangur (aka Cruibne) `3/1`, Guardian `1/3`, Baircne `2/2`.
 Each cat begins with five hearts (health).
 - Setup placement: Before the standard turn loop begins, the player performs a single setup phase, dragging each cat piece from the off board onto any free interior cell (non-gate).
 This occurs once per game.
 After placing all three cats, the player must confirm their starting formation before entering the normal turn loop.
 - Grain Loss Tracker: Start at `0` loss.
 Each grain eaten by mice increments the counter; reaching `32` loss triggers Game Over.
 - Incoming Wave: Six mouse pieces per wave, visualized as a `Next Wave` lane of six icons.
 As cats generate Meowge, the leftmost icons flip to 😱 to preview how many will be deterred; remaining icons stay 🐭.